German Work Permit – Blue Card

 3.2 2026 salary threshold – “low threshold” (Mangelberufe / new graduates / some IT professionals)

-This lower threshold 45.3% is formulated as the Federal Employment Agency (BA) approval mechanism comes into play. (gesetze-im-internet.de)
+This lower threshold is formulated as 45.3% in §18g, and in some cases the Federal Employment Agency (BA) approval mechanism comes into play. ( gesetze-im-internet.de )

 3.3 The advantage of being a "young professional" (recent graduate)